tensorflow/tensorboard/tensorboard/plugins/mesh/http_api.md

 underlying binary data type, i.e. `float32`, `int32` or `uint8`.
 Content type
 mapping to their enum constant representations is given by a [proto definition](https://github.com/tensorflow/tensorboard/plugins/mesh/plugin_data.proto).
+Field `components` serves as bitmask representing all existing parts (vertices, colors, etc.) of the same mesh.

 Here is an example:
 ```json